 Admissions Policy and FAQs

-The College currently accepts students from a range of schools within and out of the county and seeks to exercise an open and fair admissions process.
+The college currently accepts students from a range of schools within and out of the county and seeks to exercise an open and fair admissions process.

-Students will not be accepted onto Level 3 courses at Coulsdon College unless a) they achieve the minimum entry requirement (see specific course requirements) and b) the College receives a satisfactory report from the student’s previous school.
+Students will not be accepted onto Level 3 courses at Coulsdon Sixth Form College unless a) they achieve the minimum entry requirement (see specific course requirements) and b) the College receives a satisfactory report from the student’s previous school.
 Students who do not achieve the required grades may be considered for the College’s Level 2 Intermediate Programme.

 When they apply, some students may be undecided about a) whether to stay on at a school sixth form or b) which other sixth forms or Colleges to apply to.
 For this reason, we recommend students apply, even if they are still making up their mind.

 Please note, a student’s chance of obtaining a place is improved the sooner they apply.

 Admissions and starting at Coulsdon Sixth Form College

 A1: Applications open in October for entry in the following September.
 Late applicants will only be considered if they meet the entry requirements.